envytools/envytools/docs/hw/graph/tesla/cuda/isa.rst

   mode.
 When in linear mode, a global space is simply mapped to a range of VM memory.
 When in 2d mode, low 16 bits of gX[] address are the x coordinate, and high 16 bits are the y coordinate.
-The global space is then mapped to a tiled 2d surface in VM space.
+The global space is then mapped to a blocklinear 2d surface in VM space.
 On G84+, some atomic operations on global spaces are supported.

 .. todo:: when no-one's looking, rename the a[], p[], v[] spaces to something sane.